jhzsquared/DocNet__CodeData/readme.md

 #  DocNet: Semantic Structure in Inductive Bias Detection Models
-This repository holds the raw partisan topic data and cleaned code used in the EMNLP 2024 submission "DocNet: Semantic Structure in Inductive Bias Detection Models"
+This repository holds the raw partisan topic data and cleaned code used in the 17th ACM Web Science Conference 2025 submission "DocNet: Semantic Structure in Inductive Bias Detection Models"

 For the BASIL dataset see: https://github.com/launchnlp/BASIL